2012–13 Tigres UANL season

-The 2012–13 UANL season is the 66th professional season of Mexico's top-flight football league.
+The 2012–13 Tigres season is the 66th professional season of Mexico's top-flight football league.
 The season is split into two tournaments—the Torneo Apertura and the Torneo Clausura—each with identical formats and each contested by the same eighteen teams.
-UANL began their season on July 20, 2012, against Chiapas, UANL play their home games on Saturdays at 7:00 pm local time.
+Tigres began their season on July 20, 2012, against Chiapas, Tigres play their home games on Saturdays at 7:00 pm local time.